-The per capita income in Hebron in 2010 was $28,158, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
-This equates to an annual income of $112,632 for a family of four.
-However, Hebron contains both very wealthy and poor people as well.
+The per capita income in Hebron in 2010 was $27,409, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
+This equates to an annual income of $109,636 for a family of four.

 Hebron is a somewhat ethnically-diverse town.
 The people who call Hebron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hebron residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hebron include German, Irish, English, Danish, and Italian.